cognitedata/pygen/docs/quickstart/where_to_start.md

 check it into git history.
 See the [Project](project.html) for more information.

 ## (Intermediate) Ingestion Data into CDF
 `pygen` can also be used to create an extractor that is used to ingest data into CDF.
-The typicaly use case is when you have a data source that is creating nested data and you want to perform client side validation of the data before ingesting it into CDF.
+The typical use case is when you have a data source that is creating nested data and you want to perform client side validation of the data before ingesting it into CDF.
 See the [Data Population](ingestion.html) for more information.

+## (Intermediate) Migration Data between Data Models
+`pygen` can also be used to move data from one model to another.
+In short, you create an SDK using `pygen` for each data model, and then write the code to move data between the models.
+See the [Data migration](migration.html) for more information.